Luis87guerrer/Cybersecurity-blog-CECS6005WI2025/index.md

 # Cybersecurity Blog – A Practical, Real-World Look at Modern Security
 *By: Luis A. Guerrero Peña*

 Cybersecurity is often seen as something highly technical, but at its core, it’s about smart preparation, resilience, and understanding how technology behaves under pressure.
-In this blog, I explore three key topics — contingency planning, business continuity planning, and AI in cybersecurity.
+In this blog, I explore three key topics: contingency planning, business continuity planning, and AI in cybersecurity.

 ---

 ## 1. Contingency Planning: Your Structured Plan B

 Contingency planning is more than having a “backup plan.”
-It’s a documented, tested, and strategic roadmap that tells an organization exactly **how to respond when something breaks** — whether it's a ransomware attack, a database failure, or a major service disruption.
+It’s a documented, tested, and strategic roadmap that tells an organization exactly how to respond when something breaks, whether it's a ransomware attack, a database failure, or a major service disruption.

 Professionally, contingency planning includes:
 - Identifying technical single points of failure.